Female infertility: Emotional impact of infertility treatment

 Many women have reported finding treatment for infertility stressful and a cause of relationship difficulties with their partners.
 The fear of failure was the most important barrier to treatment.
-Females, in studied cases, typically experience more adverse effects of infertility and treatments than to males.
-[75]The psychological support is fundamental to limit the possibility to drop-out from infertility treatment and reduce the distress level which is strongly associated with lower pregnancy rates.
+Females, in studied cases, typically experience more adverse effects of infertility and treatments than do males.
+The psychological support is fundamental to limit the possibility to drop-out from infertility treatment and reduce the distress level which is strongly associated with lower pregnancy rates.
 In addition some medications (in particular clomifene citrate) used in the treatment have several side effects which may be an important risk factor for the development of depression.